 Definitions of interjection vary according to different dictionaries.

-Click here for definition of interjection in Merriam Webster dictionary.
+Click here for the definition of interjection in Merriam-Webster dictionary.

-Click here for definition of interjection in Oxford Learner’s dictionary.
+Click here for the definition of interjection in Oxford Learner’s dictionary.

 Types of Interjection

 There are various types of interjections to express emotions such as happiness, surprise, sadness, anger and greetings.
 On such various types of emotions, we classified them into different types.
 Different types of interjection are elaborated below.

 Interjections for Greeting